AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/JordanWigner.md

 \braket{0}{\pdop(x)\pop(x')}{0}\sim \frac{\rho_0}{\abs{x-x'}^{1/2}}.
 $$

 Although the bosonization method is only able to obtain results about the _asymptotic_ behaviour of correlation functions, it has a generality far beyond the Jordan-Wigner approach.
-For exampoe, when $J_z\neq 0$ in the Heisenberg model, the Jordan--Wigner transformation maps the spin chain to a system of _interacting_ fermions.
+For example, when $J_z\neq 0$ in the Heisenberg model, the Jordan--Wigner transformation maps the spin chain to a system of _interacting_ fermions.
 Nevertheless, the Tomonaga--Luttinger Hamiltonian is still the correct long distance description, with the asymptotic behaviour of all correlation functions depending only on $K$.